rougier/scipy-crash-course/README.md

 and feedbacks are welcome.
 Released under a [CC-BY 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license.

-If you want me to teach this course (one week) at your company, anywhere in the world, please contact me.
+If you want me to teach this course at your company, (anywhere in the world), please contact me.
+If you want to support my work, you can also [pay me a coffee](https://www.paypal.me/NicolasPRougier/5).

 <a href="http://www.labri.fr/perso/nrougier"><img alt="Nicolas P. Rougier" align="right"/></a><br/><br/><br/>